 - Build Your Team

-Building your team is an essential startup step, but also a step that will continue long into your nonprofit development process.
+Building your team is an essential startup step and will continue long into your nonprofit development process.

 A Working Board.
-With a working board, your board members are doing the actual work of the organization.
+With a working board, your board members are doing the organization’s actual work.
 There is no paid staff, and board members carry heavier responsibilities to make sure work gets done—from fundraising to project implementation.

-It is critical that in this role, board members are committed to doing the work, not only making important decisions.
+In this role, board members must be committed to doing the work, not only making important decisions.

 A Governing Board.
-With a governing board, you have a board of directors that oversees the operations, legality, and finances of the nonprofit organization.
+With a governing board, you have a board of directors that oversees the nonprofit organization’s operations, legality, and finances.
 While board members can take on unique responsibilities or participate in working groups, the nonprofit has a paid staff that performs the day-to-day tasks.

 Look for potential board members that: